NAOBI DC Board Members Jaeda Raines

-Mr. Sanders holds both a Bachelor of Science in Business Administration and a Master of Science in Public Administration from Florida Agricultural and Mechanical University.
-Currently, he is a doctoral candidate in the Community College Leadership Program at Morgan State University, with plans to establish the first independent Deaf community college.
+As a Child Of a Deaf Adult, Billy credits his love for American Sign Language, serving within the Deaf community, and interpreting to his mother, Debra – who is Deaf.
+Having earned both a Bachelor of Science in Business Administration and a Master of Science in Public Administration from Florida Agricultural and Mechanical University, Billy is currently a doctoral student in the Community College Leadership Program at Morgan State University with plans to establish community colleges throughout Africa.

 Kymiel Standifer is a native Floridian.
 She was born into a family of educators and ready to succeed.
 Growing up in High Springs, FL, Kymiel completed her Associates of Arts Degree at the age of 19, then continued her studies at Florida State University where she graduated with a Bachelor’s in Recreation and Leisure Services from the College of Education in addition to a Minor in Communications.
 Shortly after, she was offered a job in Washington DC that allowed her to reside in the metro area and explore other opportunities.